Blibbo/Studio/Software/OS/Windows/Windows.md

 		- if it finds multiple, it tells you the location of every single one
 	- `tree`
 		- view the folder tree of the directory you're in
+	- `systeminfo`
+		- info about the system
+	- `wmic get cpu`
+		- tells you info about the cpu
+		- `wmic get cpu caption`
+			- returns the caption of the CPU (the essential details)
+	- **Commands that open another window**
 		- `regedit` ^regedit
 			- open system registries editor
 		- `msinfo32` ^msinfo32
 			- info about the system
 		- `devmgmt.msc`
 			- device manager
 			- you can see USBs that fail to connect there

 ---